 Ignore those who seem to think every game is best with a mouse and keyboard.
-Forza Horizon 4 is not best played with a keyboard.
-Dead Cells is not best played with a keyboard.
-Mortal Kombat 11 is ridiculous with a keyboard.
+Assassins Creed Valhalla is not best played with a keyboard.
+Street Fighter 5 is not best played with a keyboard.
 True, we play most games with a mouse and keyboard, but for PC gamers with ranging tastes, a good controller is a must.

 Though I've done some testing with first-person shooters, I've largely ignored the genre.
-While it may be important for console gamers, we're almost always going to use WASD for any kind of shooter.
-That in mind, the games I primarily used for testing are the ones mentioned above:
+While it may be necessary for console gamers, we're almost always going to use WASD for any kind of shooter.
+With that in mind, the games I used mainly for testing are the ones mentioned below:

-Dead Cells: A game which requires excellent d-pad control and responsive face buttons.
+Katana Zero: A game that requires excellent d-pad control and responsive face buttons.

-Mortal Kombat 11: I've put a lot of hours into MK11 with both controllers and fight sticks, so I know how it ought to feel.
-If I can't crush an AI opponent as Sub-Zero, something isn't right.
+Street Fighter V: I've put a lot of hours into Street Fighter V with both controllers and fight sticks, so I know how it ought to feel.
+If I can't crush an AI opponent as Ken, something isn't right.

-Forza Motorsport: I chose Forza primarily to test the analog sticks, which according to my preferences need three qualities: springy enough to quickly snap back to center, sensitive and resistant enough to make slight steering adjustments, and comfortably contoured so my thumbs aren't bloody stumps at the end of a few hours.
+Forza Motorsport: I chose Forza primarily to test the analog sticks, which according to my preferences, need three qualities: springy enough to quickly snap back to center, sensitive and resistant sufficient to make slight steering adjustments, and comfortably contoured.
+Hence, my thumbs aren't bloody stumps at the end of a few hours.